-SAMUEL JOHNSTON.
-BARBER AND HAIR DRESSER. would respectfully inform the citizens of Clearin the room recently occupied by F. Short, as a Boot and Shoe shop, where he is at all times ready to Cut Hair in the most fashionable style and do Shaving in the most scientific manner.
-Shampoo ning also performed He solicits the patronage of he public.
-Jan.
+SAMUEL JOHNSTON BARBER AND HAIR DRESSER, would respectfully inform the citizens of Clearin the room recently occupied by F. Short, as a Boot and Shoe shop, where he is at all times ready to Cut Hair in the most fashionable style and do Shaving in the most scientific manner.
+Shampoo ning also performed He solicits the patronage of Jan.
 7, 1857.
-He also keeps on hand a cosmetic for removing dandruff, which receives the highest praise of all who use it.
+He also keeps on hand a cosmetic for removing dandruff, which receives the highest praise of all

 NEW GOODS!

-GEDDES, MARSH & CO.,
+GEDDES, MARSH & Co.,

-would respectfully announce to their customers and the public in general that they are receiving from the East, and opening at their store house at Buena Vista, in Bell township, Clearfield county, a large and well selected stock of DRY GOODS, GROCERIES, HARD-
+would respectfully announce to their customers and the public in general that they are recciving from the East, and opening at their store house at Buena Vista, in Bell township, Clearfield ounty, a large and well selected stock of DRY GOODS, GROCERIES, HARD-

-WARE, QUEENSWARE, &c., which they will sell as cheap as the cheapest. kinds of country produce, boards, shingles, &c., taken in exchange for goods, and Cash not refused.
+WARE, QUEENSWARE, &c., which they will sell as cheap as the cheapest.
+All kinds of country produce, boards, shingles, &c., taken in exchange for goods, and Cash not refused.
 Give us a call and examine our stock.
 No charge for showing goods.
 None but responsible persons need ask credit.

 SAMUEL T. HOOVER, Agent.
 Bell Township, May 6, 1857-6mp

-D O C TOR KELLING'S For the Treatment of Cancers, Tumors, Wens, Ulcers, Scrofula, any Growth or Sore.
+DOCTOR KELLING'S For the Treatment of Cancers, Tumors, Wens Ulcers, Scrofula, any Growth or Sore.
 Chronic Diseases, generally, can be cured (if curable,) with out surgical operation or poison.
-For all particulars write, state diseases plainly, and enclose twenty-five cents for advice.
+For all particulars write, state diseases plainly, and enclose twen? ty-five cents for advice.
 All letters must have a postage stamp enclosed to pre-pay answer.
-Medicine can be sent any distance.
-Address
+Med-icine can be sent any distance.
+Address cine can be sent any distance

-C. L. KELLING, M. D.

-Mechanicsburg, Cumberland Co., Pa.

-Mechanicsburg is 8 miles from Harrisburg, in the C. V. Railroad, and accessible from all parts of the Union.
-Old and young, poor and rich, come all-we will
+C. L. KELLING, M. D. Mechanicsburg, Cumberland Co., Pa.
+Mechanicsburg is 8 miles from Harrisburg, on the C. V. Railroad, and accessible from all Old and young, poor and rich, come all-we will

-To those afflicted who cannot visit me personally.
-I will send, per mail, on receipt of \$5,00 only, a Recipe to prepare Medicine, with full directions for use, &c.
+To those afflicted who cannot visit me per sonally, I will send, per mail, on receipt of \$5,00 only, a Recipe to prepare Medicine, with full directions for use, &c.
 State all particulars.
-Adbe found at the public house of D.M.
-Weaver, in Old Town, during each Court, for the purpose of receiving orders, and will also pass every few weeks through all the different parts of the county.
-Persons in want of work, will do well to retain their orders until called upon, or send them by
+Address as above.
+February 18, 1857-6m